 With the portfolio consisting primarily of multi-residential real estate, including student housing, such portfolio will consist primarily of a large number of individual tenants.

-The aforementioned characteristics tend to mitigate cyclical swings in the real estate market. but the market is not immune to supply and demand imbalances.
-This is another reason that the Partnership prefers to initially acquire properties in areas that have a lower cost per unit than in metropolitan areas driven by tighter markets that justify new construction to compete for tenant market share.
+The aforementioned characteristics tend to mitigate cyclical swings in the real estate market, but the market is not immune to supply and demand imbalances.
+This is another reason that the Partnership prefers o initially acquire properties in areas that have a lower cost per unit than in metropolitan areas driven by tighter markets that justify new construction to compete for tenant market share.
 Income generating properties are traded based upon their net incomes.
 Therefore, a lower income producing asset will be bought at a lower price.
 The advantage is that when these buildings are purchased at a fraction of the cost of building new properties, there is less likely to be new competitive construction.
 If there is new construction, it is an indicator that there is a market for more expensive units which translates into rental rate increases in the Partnership's buildings within that community.
 Based on the growing population in the Province of Ontario, and the lack of new construction of multi-residential buildings in these secondary and tertiary markets, tenant demand for these properties has increased over the years.
-According to CMHC Fall 2017 reports, the vacancy rate in Ontario was 1.6%, while presently the vacancy rate in Stratford is 1.8%, Brantford is 1.2%, Chatham is 2.5% and Kingston is 0.7%.
-The Asset Manager monitors CMHC statistical data and forecasts as a benchmark tool when developing its investment objectives for the Partnership.
-As the population in Ontario continues to grow and the declining relative costs of renting versus owning increases overall rental demand, the Asset Manager expects a demand for multi-residential buildings as
+According to CMHC Fall 2018 reports, the vacancy rate in Ontario was 1.8%1, while the national vacancy rate in Canada was 2.4%.2 The Asset Manager monitors CMHC statistical data and forecasts as a benchmark tool when developing its investment objectives for the Partnership.
+As the populationin Ontario continues to grow and the declining relative costs of renting versus owning increases overall rental demand, the Asset Manager expects a demand for multi-residential buildings as a result of new immigrants seeking long-term rental properties and an aging population moving from both rural and overpopulated urban centers.
+It is the experience of the Asset Manager that by purchasing or repositioning properties to be the 'best in class' in a community that they will attract a higher class of tenant that is respectful and will take pride living in the buildings held by the Partnership.